CAREN ACT legislation was approved by The San Francisco Board of Supervisors on Tuesday, October 21st. It bans false, racially-biased calls to 9-1-1.

 “Communities of color have the right to go about daily activities without threatening someone calling 9-1-1 on them due to someone’s racism,” Walton added.
 “Rather than calling the police or law enforcement on your neighbor or someone who you think doesn’t look like they should be your neighbor, try talking to them and getting to know them.
 Let’s build relationships in our communities.”

 The CAREN Act goes a vote again by the Board of Supervisors.
 The vote will take place at next Tuesday’s meeting.
-Then it heads to Mayor London Breed’s desk.
+Then it heads to San Francisco Mayor London Breed’s desk.